 Knowing the Product

-Food from a supermarket may have any of a number of reassuring labels telling you about the ethics of the farm that it is from.
+If you buy food from a supermarket it may have any of a number of reassuring labels telling you about how the farm that it is from is run in an ethical way.
 None of these can beat going to the farm, getting to know the farmer and asking questions for yourself.
 Some of the labels are more revealing than others, but if you are on the farm, you get both of these sources of information.
 If they are organic certified, you will know, but you will also be able to see the practices for yourself.
 You also pick up other information on products.
 People have expertise in the products that they produce.
 They are often more than happy to share this expertise.

 Buying direct reduces the need for packaging and obviously reduces the environmental costs of transport.
 Supermarkets package goods so that they can survive often long periods of transport and then being handled in the store.
 The packaging must then always display the product perfectly.
 This often means multiple layers of packaging.
 It means that where a paper bag may be perfectly fine, products are packaged in polystyrene and clingfilm.
 On the transport side, where supermarkets “efficient” systems work well for monetary efficiency based on economies of scale, they are not efficient on transport.
 One supermarket which agreed to stock local produce when pushed to do so by a documentary maker was found to be transporting the produce 120 miles to and from it’s distribution centre in order to get it a few miles from the producer to the store.